Sohrab Khan Sarki: Early life and education

 He was born on 30 July 1968 in Jacobabad.

 He has a degree of Bachelor of Medicine and Bachelor of Surgery from Dow Medical College.

+He is Son of Sardar Haji Wahid Bux Sarki Former member of Provincial Assembly of Sindh.

 Political career

+He was elected to the Provincial Assembly of Sindh as an independent from Constituency PS-12 (Jacobabad-cum-Kashmore-I) in the 1993 Sindh provincial election.

+He was re-elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-12 Jacobabad in the 1997 Sindh provincial election.

+He was re-elected to Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-15 Jacobabad in the 2002 Sindh provincial election.

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-15 (Jacobabad-cum-Kashmore-I) in the 2013 Sindh provincial election.
+He was re-elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-15 (Jacobabad-cum-Kashmore-I) in the 2013 Sindh provincial election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from PS-2 (Jacobabad-II) in the 2018 Sindh provincial election.

+He was again re-elected to Provincial Assembly of Sindh as a candidate of PPP from PS-2 (Jacobabad-II) in the 2024 Sindh provincial election.